cea-hpc/modules/doc/source/module.rst

-Module tags are reported along the module they are associated to on :subcmd:`avail` and :subcmd:`list` sub-command results and also when module's loading, unloading or refreshing evaluation is mentioned.
+Module tags are reported along the module they are associated to on :subcmd:`avail` and :subcmd:`list` sub-command results and also when module's loading, unloading, refreshing or tagging evaluation is mentioned.
 Tags could be reported either:

 * along the module name, all tags set within angle brackets, each tag separated from the others with a colon character (e.g.,